RadarVisuals/RADAR/full_codebase_dump.md

   transform: scale(1);
 }

-/*
-  A fading-out canvas is one that is already `.visible` but needs to animate to hidden.
-  This class overrides the opacity to trigger the transition defined on the base `.canvas` rule.
-*/
+/* --- FIX: The following two rules are the primary cause of the flicker and have been REMOVED --- */ /*
 .canvas.is-fading-out {
   opacity: 0 !important;
   transform: scale(0.95) !important;
-  z-index: 100 !important; /* Keep on top during its fade out */ }
+  z-index: 100 !important;

-/* Applied to the canvas that is FADING IN */ .canvas.is-fading-in {
+}

+.canvas.is-fading-in {
   visibility: visible !important;
 }
+*/
+/* --- END FIX --- */

 /* Entity Logo */